Soumodeep084/Plant-Disease-Prediction-CNN/readme.md

 ## 🚀 Demo Video
-A demo video is available in this repository
+A demo video (~ 6.8 MB)  is available in this repository Click on `view raw` and the video will get downloaded.

 ### Setup
 ```bash